Virginia B. Fairbanks Art & Nature Park: 100 Acres: Ruth Lilly Visitors Pavilion

 Architect Marlon Blackwell was commissioned to design the Ruth Lilly Visitors Pavilion in 2004.
 Inspired by a fallen leaf, Blackwell's design blends wood, glass, and steel with environmental sustainability systems focused on water and energy efficiency.
 The 1290 sqft LEED-certified building is situated within the park's northeastern woods, containing a multipurpose room and restrooms.
 The pavilion has earned accolades from the American Institute of Architects (AIA), Architect Magazine, and Chicago Athenaeum, among others.
 In 2021, a six-person panel of AIA Indianapolis members identified the pavilion among the ten most "architecturally significant" buildings completed in the city since World War II.

 Wild Birds Unlimited Native Pollinator Meadow

 The pollinator meadow was announced as part of a US$10 million grant from the Richard M. Fairbanks Foundation in 2019.
 Former Newfields trustee Edgar Fehnel gifted the institution US$100,000 to help fund the pollinator meadow in addition to US$100,000 from the Nina Mason Pulliam Charitable Trust to help fund environmental sustainability and nature conservancy efforts.

 In popular culture

 The park and two of its resident installations—Free Basket and Funky Bones—are referenced in author John Green's 2012 novel The Fault in Our Stars.
 A replica of Funky Bones was created in Pittsburgh, Pennsylvania, for the 2014 film adaptation.
+In 2016, the park was featured in the episode "Man Made Marvels" on the Smithsonian Channel television series Aerial America.